ozguryazilimas/wp-postane/imsanity/readme.txt

 == Upgrade Notice ==

-= 2.3.1	 =
+= 2.3.2	 =
-* ignore errors if EXIF data is not readable
-* show counter when bulk resizing images
+* Add PNG-To-JPG Option thanks to Jody Nesbitt

 == Changelog ==

+= 2.3.2	 =
+* Add PNG-To-JPG Option thanks to Jody Nesbitt

 = 2.3.1	 =
 * ignore errors if EXIF data is not readable